DiegoHSO/DiegoHSO/README.md

 🖥 - At the moment, I'm also a student on a project where I'm learning lots of development technologies to Apple platforms (iOS, iPadOS, macOS, watchOS and tvOS), design and entrepreneurship essential concepts.

+🏆 - I'm one of the 350 people in the world that won the WWDC22 Swift Student Challenge, an annual challenge created by Apple that awards students around the world by their coding skills and problem solving capabilities.
+My submission is avaliable right [here](https://github.com/DiegoHSO/DinnerRun).

 🧑🏾‍🦱 - In my free time, I love to watch [TV shows](https://tvtime.com/r/1SL8x), play [games](https://psnprofiles.com/diegohxnrique) and code with some [music](https://open.spotify.com/user/12145887225) 👨🏽‍💻 (not necessarily in this order 😅).

 🤓 - You're very welcomed to see all my college and personal projects down here.
 I already worked with the following **programming languages**: